The Financial Reporting Council's UK Stewardship Code

 Institutional investors should publicly disclose their policy on how they will discharge their stewardship responsibilities.

 Our investment approach is based on fundamental company analysis and also recognizes that there may be significant country or regional differences in the macroeconomic environment that can influence the valuation of individual stocks.
 We therefore conduct our stock research within a framework of thorough macroeconomic analysis.
 We also believe that in immature stock markets, political, economic and corporate disclosure risks are particularly important, and we proactively monitor these.

 Our strategy is to identify high-quality, growing companies with strong capital management.
 In many instances, this discipline effectively aligns the interest of any majority shareholders with those of other stakeholders, notably minority shareholders.
 Companies meeting our criteria typically have good corporate governance standards and integrity of management.
 We signed the United Nation's Principles for Responsible Investment in June 2008, and we are meeting the six aspirational objectives as follows:

-- Introduction of an Environmental, Social and Governance (ESG) matrix into our investment process, which can have a bearing on valuations applied to companies.
+- Incorporation of Environmental, Social and Governance (ESG) factors into our investment process, which can have a bearing on valuations applied to companies.

 - We raise ESG issues in our discussions with the management of companies in which we invest or may invest and ask for relevant information.

 - We vote all proxies (where the client has delegated the authority to us and where voting services are available to us) in line with our proxy voting policy and in a manner which we believe to be in the best interest of the clients.

 - We ask our service providers about their ESG policies.